Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 ## Version 1.13

 - Remove "create item" event from Father Anthony as the cupboard key can be found on your table.
+- Fixed "GRANDSON" to "GRANDCHILD" in last will.

 ## Version 1.12